How to Train for a 10-Mile Run?

 Training for a 10-mile run includes a combination of different types of training.
 It is necessary to train 3 to 4 times a week, pay attention to adequate recovery, and do strength training.
 With consistency and continuity of training, the results are ensured.

 How to schedule workouts in a week?

 One workout a week should consist of very easy running, and you can add strides at the end.
 This way you will add speed to your training and you will be better prepared for subsequent more intense workouts.

-The second and the third workouts of the week should consist of fartlek training, interval training or tempo runs.
+The second and third workouts of the week should consist of fartlek training, interval training, or tempo runs.
 If you train 3 times a week, one day should include one of those 3 types of workouts.

 TipFartlek training is great both for beginners and advanced runners because of its adaptability.
 One of the main benefits of fartlek training is that you run by feel, without thinking about pace.
 That way you will break the monotony in training and add speed to your workouts without too much stress.